mjec/khefin/README.md

 The `DESTDIR` and `PREFIX` variables are respected (so you can do `sudo make install PREFIX=/usr`, for example, to install to `/usr/bin` instead of `/usr/local/bin`).

-Note that `make install` requires root privileges, because the binary should run as setuid root.
+Note that by default `make install` requires root privileges, because the binary runs as setuid root; see the setuid section below.

 If you want to install the mkinitcpio hooks, you have to build those specifically too: `make release initcpio && sudo make install`.